supahgreg/cf-for-k8s/docs/platform_operators/setup-ingress-certs-with-letsencrypt.md

-# Setup ingress certs with Lets Encrypt
+# Setup ingress certs with Let's Encrypt
-The following instructions will setup ingress certs with Lets Encrypt.
+The following instructions will setup ingress certs with Let's Encrypt.
 You have the option of setting up certs before install or update an existing install with the new certs.

 ## Objective
 At the end of this setup, you and your users will be able to access CF CLI and CF APPs over HTTPS.